Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### Routing Types

 Routers forward traffic to a next node based on the target IP of each packet.
+Each router maintains a **routing table** that indicates how to reach each network.

+Routers use the **Administrative Distance** (AD) to evaluate the best route to a network (metric between 0 and 255).
+- AD = 0 for directly connected networks
+- AD = 1 for static routes
+- each routing protocol assigns an AD, for ex AD = 90 for EIGRP and AD = 120 for RIP
+- AD = 255 for forbidden routes

 To decide where to forward each packet, there are 3 possible types of routing :

 - **static routing** : every reachable network has an explicit routing rule.